KhronosGroup/SYCL_Reference/source/iface/usm_basic_concept.rst

 Device allocations are not accessible on the host, but the pointer values remain consistent on account of :ref:`unified_addressing`.

-With device allocations data directly allocated in the device memory and it must be explicitly copied between the host and a device.
+With device allocations data is directly allocated in the device memory and it must be explicitly copied between the host and a device.

 The size of device allocations will be limited by the amount of